#20: Could ASMR Be a Brand's Secret Weapon?

 ASMR is a budding yet eerie phenomenon - can low whispers and crinkled wrappers mold into an actual marketing strategy?

-There are certain sounds in the world that are universally soothing.
+Certain sounds in the world are universally soothing.

 The thunder of a waterfall.
 The crashing of waves.
 The crackling of a fire.